Nesss86/iguanalogix/README.md

 ## 🤝 Credits

-Built by [Your Name] as part of a second-round interview demo for iNTERFACEWARE.
+Built by Vanessa Little as part of a second-round interview demo for iNTERFACEWARE.

 ---